[ Return to the Page Directory ] [ Back to the Home Page ]

 "El Shaddai"

-In Exodus 3:8 God stated His purpose in freeing the children of Israel from the bondage of Egypt; "So I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and large land, to a land flowing with milk and honey..."
-God states His intentions for the nation of Israel: to lead them into the blessing!
+In Exodus 3:8 God stated His intent and purpose in freeing the children of Israel from the bondage of Egypt; "So I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and large land, to a land flowing with milk and honey..."
+There can be no mistaking the fact that God made His intentions for the nation of Israel quite clear: to lead them into the blessing!

-Finally, coming to the promised land, Moses sends out 12 spies to go in and have a look around.
-Upon their return, the men bringing with them the rich abundant fruit of the land, gave their report in the hearing of the congregation.
-Numbers 13:27 records their answer: "We went to the land where you sent us.
+Miracle after miracle was shown to them as they left Egypt and crossed the Red Sea and pressed on to the promised land.
+Through all of this the Lord was showing Himself strong and revealing His love to a people who had been living with a slave mentality instead of a chosen of God, Covenant of God mentality for 400 years.
+Finally, upon coming to the promised land, Moses sends out 12 spies to go in and have a look around.
+Upon the spies return, the men bringing with them the rich abundant fruit of the land, and gave their report in the hearing of the congregation.
+Numbers 13:27 records their report: "We went to the land where you sent us.
 It truly flows with milk and honey, and this is the fruit."
 In other words they were saying, "It is as God said."

 So far so good.
 Now look at the next verse.
 "Nevertheless, (or BUT!!!)
 The people who dwell in the land are strong; the cities are fortified and large; moreover (or - as if that is not enough) we saw the descendants of Anak (giants) there."
-Here they are, about to realize their "dream," the manifestation of the promise, the promise God gave, the promise God had brought to pass, and all of a sudden they begin to compare themselves, their lack of strength and inability, to the size of the problem.
+Here they are, about to realize their "dream," the manifestation of the promise, the promise God gave, the promise God had brought to pass.
+The one that God insured by the parting of the Red Sea, and the supernatural slaughter of the Egyptian army!
+They were right there at the threshold of the realization of the promise and all of a sudden they begin to compare themselves, their lack of strength and their inability, to the size of the problem.
 In fact, in verse 33 it says; "We were like grasshoppers 'in our own' sight."
 I guess you could say they had a grasshopper mentality!
+Here's a truth that will keep you from this same mistake: Don't ever compare yourself to the size of the problem, instead compare the problem to the size of your God!!!

 We should equate unbelief with death.
-Every time unbelief comes to us, regarding God's Word, we should think death!
-Unbelief will steal your blessing, it will leave you wandering in the wilderness.
-It will leave you empty, void of the blessing that God intended for you to enjoy.
-The lesson here is that faith does not deny the reality of difficulty, but it boldly declares the promise and power of God in the face of the problem, declaring - "It is as God said!"
+Every time unbelief comes knocking on our door, regarding God's Word, we should think death!
+Unbelief will steal your blessing, it will leave you wandering in the wilderness of life.
+It will leave you empty, void of the blessing that God has intended for you to enjoy.
+The lesson here is that faith does not deny the reality of problems or difficulty, but relies instead on the Lord's ability and boldly declares the promise and power of God in the face of the problem, declaring - "It is as God said!"

 Dan Downey